-The sooner you reply, the more chance there is of getting on.
+The sooner you reply, the more chance there is of getting a place.

 - What is expected of you?

 · to work shifts for each day of a festival on a bar serving pints, no experience needed.
-It is between 4 and 8 hours at events; shift times vary; volunteers should expect to work 3 late shifts over a 5 day event and 2 late night shifts over a 3 day event; the rest of the time you can enjoy the festival with the other volunteers
+Most often we work 6 hour shifts when the festival is on, but they can vary between 4 and 8 hours.
+Volunteers should expect to work 3 late shifts over a 5 day event and 2 late night shifts over a 3 day event; the rest of the time you can enjoy the festival with the other volunteers

 · hard work, reliability, honesty and a sense of humour.
 Tips are shared communally.

 · if you offer to work, you must definitely be available

 · you'll also need a tent, though we do have spares